mattkamp/age_gender_classification/README.md

 # Age and Gender Classification using Neural Networks

 This is a course project for the MSc in Business Analytics of the Athens University of Economics and Business.
 It primarily focuses on gender and age classification based on images.
+More specifically, the projects includes implementations of MLP and CNN models of multiple layers.

 Data accesss steps, in order to run scripts included:
 1) Download "faces only" files (wiki images) from https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki